maxryan4/RISC-V-T7/statements/Max.md

 Using the system verilog / and % operators causes large blocks of hardware to be synthesised which will drastically lower the maximum clock speed of the CPU.

 #### Multicycle Division
+Unfortunately this module does not work properly.
+I attempted to implement the restoring division algorithm.
-Implemented multicyle division which uses 32 cycles to do a single division operation.
+It should use 32 cycles to do a single division operation.
 This means that the clock speed of the CPU won't be affected too much by the division hardware.
 In the divide by 0 case the quotient is the maximum value that can be stored based off of whether it was a signed or unsigned division.
 The remainder will be the value of the quotient as there is no actual meaningful result for the value of the quotient and you can't have a remainder that is larger than the quotient so I set the remainder to the value of the quotient.